vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. In File Explorer, navigate to the Starter folder for lab 6 (Automatic Enrollment of Devices in DPS).

-    In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
-The extracted folder structure includes the following folder path:
+    Before starting the lab instructions, you downloaded a copy of the GitHub repository containing lab resources to the lab virtual machine environment.
+The folder structure includes the following folder path:

     * Allfiles
       * Labs
           * 06-Automatic Enrollment of Devices in DPS
-            * Starter
+            * Final
               * ContainerDevice

 1. With the ContainerDevice folder open, paste-in the copied device certificate files.